synalysis/elm-dependencies-analyzer/README.md

   - Press checkbox before package name to change whether package is considered direct package or not.
   - Packages which are mentioned in `elm.json`, but not needed by current direct packages, are marked with strikethrough.
-  - Additional packages which are needed, but not mentioned in `elm.json`, are listed in a separate section.
+  - Additional packages which are not mentioned in `elm.json`, are listed at end of each section.

 ### Incompatible versions